 NOTE: As mentioned above, there are also good playgrounds at Bond Metro Park, Apex Community Park, Lake Lynn Park, Shelley Lake Park, Lake Crabtree County Park.

 P.S.
-These are just some of the playgrounds in Raleigh, not to mention there are plenty in Cary, Apex, Holly Springs, Wake Forest etc.
+These are just some of the playgrounds in Raleigh, not to mention there are plenty in Cary, Apex, Holly Springs, Wake Forest etc. To search all playgrounds in Raleigh, click here or use the park locator app.

 Kid-Friendly Restaurants in Raleigh